Skip to main content

 Hathor full node is the computer system unit that is a peer in Hathor Network.
 Hathor full node is the primary building block that comprises Hathor Network.

-An entity need to run their own instance of Hathor full node.
+An organization need to run their own instance of Hathor full node.

-Why do entities need to run a full node?
+Why do organizations need to run a full node?

-There are four reasons entities need to run their own full nodes rather than rely their wallet requests to a third-party full node — whether public or other entities' full nodes.
+There are four reasons why organizations need to run their own full nodes rather than rely on their wallet requests to a third-party full node — whether public or other organizations' full nodes.

 The first reason is security.
 One of the main advantages of blockchain technology is being trustless.
 And for a blockchain user, the only way to become 100% trustless is by being a peer on the network.
 While it is reasonable for personal wallets to trust in a public full node, use cases with hundreds or thousands of users need higher security requirements.